About Us Contact Shop

 PHOTO: MUSICPHONE/SHUTTERSTOCK

-21. Shazaam, The Nonexistent Genie Movie with Sinbad.
+21. Shazaam, The Nonexistent Genie Movie With Sinbad

 Many remember a movie from the 1990s starring Sinbad as a genie.
 But it never really existed.
 It was probably confused with the movie, Kazaam starring Shaquille O’Neal.